The Essential Guide to Borough Market, London

 Be inspired by the resident chefs

-On Thursdays and Fridays check the schedule of the free demos that take place between 12h30 and 14h00.
-The chefs use produce from the market and show you how to prepare dishes in the demo kitchen.
-You can pick up great tips and a copy of the recipes for free to take home with you.
-Shop for the ingredients and cook up a storm to impress your friends and family.
+On Thursdays and Fridays check the schedule for the free demos between 12:30 and 14:00.
+Chefs use produce from the market to show you how to prepare simple dishes in the demo kitchen.
+You can pick up great tips and a free recipe card to take home — then shop for the ingredients and recreate it later.

 About Borough Market: History & Character

-In the 1860s, a railway viaduct was built straight through the centre of the market.
-Look up when you visit and you’ll still see the old steel girders and glass roofing overhead — one of the reasons Borough feels so distinctive compared to other London markets.
+In the 1860s, a railway viaduct was built straight through the middle of the market.
+Look up as you wander: the steel girders and glass roofing are still there, giving Borough its distinctive industrial feel.

-Once you’ve eaten your way through the market, there’s plenty within easy walking distance — no extra planning needed.t.
+Once you’ve eaten your way through the market, there’s plenty within easy walking distance — no extra planning needed.

 The Tate Modern houses some fabulous modern and contemporary art.
 Visit the viewing platform for spectacular views across the Thames or relax in their café.